Oneida Nation of Wisconsin: Reservation

 The Oneida Reservation comprises portions of eastern Outagamie and western Brown counties.
 The shape of the reservation is an angled rectangle directed to the northeast, laid out along the Fox River, which runs in the same direction.
 According to the U.S. Census Bureau, the reservation has a total area of 102.27 sqmi, of which 102.14 sqmi is land and 0.13 sqmi is water.

 Only about 23122 acre, or slightly over 35% of the Oneida Reservation, was tribally-owned as of 2010.
 Most of the reservation passed out of tribal ownership due to federal policies of allotment in the late nineteenth century, allowing a large non-native population to settle within the reservation boundaries.
-Much of the east side of the reservation has been incorporated into the white-majority city of Green Bay and villages of Hobart and Ashwaubenon.
+Much of the east side of the reservation has been incorporated into the city of Green Bay and villages of Hobart and Ashwaubenon.
 The west side of the reservation contains the unincorporated community of Oneida.
 The Oneida Nation is actively working to reacquire more land within its reservation boundaries.